autodesk-platform-services/aps-aecdm-tutorial/Explorer and First Queries/index.md

 Obviously, by limiting the container the response is more precise, avoiding the need to go through multiple pages or filtering.

 In this step we'll focus on listing all the designs available in one specific project, using the desired project id.
-For that we just need to copy the project id from the previous step response, move to GetDesignsByProject pane and paste the project id in the `GetDesignsByProject` query.
+For that, we just need to copy the project id from the previous step response, move to the `GetDesignsByProject` pane, and paste the project id into the `GetDesignsByProject` query.
 Just like in the gif below:

 ![GET Designs](../../assets/images/getdesigns.gif)
 ![GET Designs](../assets/images/getdesigns.gif)

-The response for this request will only list **AEC Designs** generated from the Revit 2024 files uploades in your hub.
-Since we're using a small set of files, there's no need to go through pagination yet (let's save it for the next step).
+The response for this request will only list **AEC Designs** generated from the Revit 2024 files uploaded in your hub.
+Since we're using a small set of files, there's no need to go through pagination.

 If you notice the response for one specific design, you'll see that it contains the `alternativeRepresentations` field.
-In this case we are retrieving both **item Id** and **version Id**.
+In this case, we are retrieving both **item Id** and **version Id**.
 We'll use the **version Id** to load the derivative for this design with Viewer while the `id` returned in the response is used in the next query.

-Before moving to next query we need to load the `Snowdon Towers Sample Facades` in Explorer's Viewer.
+Before moving to the next query, we need to load the `Snowdon Towers Sample Facades` in Explorer's Viewer.

-This is quite simple to achieve ;), you just need to copy and paste the version id in the second input from the header and flick the switch to render the design.
+This is quite simple to achieve ;), you just need to copy and paste the version id in the second input from the page's header and flick the switch to turn on the Viewer.
 Just like in the gif below:

 ![Load Viewer](../../assets/images/loadviewer.gif)
 ![Load Viewer](../assets/images/loadviewer.gif)

 ### Step 4 - Listing Elements

 Now we can explore the components from our designs.
-In the last query of this section we'll retrieve the elements from specific categories through supported filtered capabilities.
+In the last query of this section, we'll retrieve the elements from specific categories through the supported filters.

 Copy the design id from the `Snowdon Towers Sample Facades` available in the previous response and pass it to the `GetElementsFromCategory` query, just like in the gif below.